 Your dog, pets in need, and your gift recipient will appreciate your holiday donation or the gift of membership to a shelter or rescue organization.
 Donate online or with a simple phone call, then share the news with a card with your best wishes for the holidays.
-If you’re not sure which to choose, consider our favorites, Best Friends Animal Society now, your gift is doubled and with a gift of $25 or more, you’ll receive six bimonthly issues of Best Friends magazine.
+If you’re not sure which to choose, consider our favorites, Best Friends Animal Sanctuary or The Grey Muzzle Organization, which funds programs to improve the lives of at-risk senior dogs in animal shelters and rescue organizations.

 Celebrate the love of a dog when you give a framed photo of a friend or family member with his or her pup.
-If you don’t have a photo, a hand drawn placeholder and promise for a photo shoot works in a pinch or grab one off your gift recipient’s Facebook or Instagram page.
+If you don’t have a photo, a hand-drawn placeholder and promise for a photoshoot works in a pinch or grab one off your gift recipient’s Facebook or Instagram page.

 What’s better than a single gift — a gift a month!
-Present a dog person with a 3- or 6-month subscription to BarkBox, and their dog will receive a surprise box with a selection of full size toys and treats each month.
-Sign up with a few clicks, add the dog’s address and his or her size so appropriate items are sent each month.
+Present a dog person with a 3- or 6-month subscription to BarkBox, and their dog will receive a surprise box with a selection of full-size toys and treats each month.

 A Personalized Gift of Your Creation

-Present a pet person with a gift coupon to offer your artistic skills to create a pet portrait, create a personalized dog towel or blanket or hand knit a doggie sweater or sew a quilt in whatever colors the dog chooses.
+Present a pet person with a gift coupon to offer your artistic skills to create a pet portrait, a personalized dog blanket or quilt, or a hand-knit a doggie sweater in whatever colors the dog chooses.

 From Your Kitchen to a Dog’s Mouth

 Who can resist homemade cookies?
 Nobody, and definitely not your dog.
-Bake a batch of Peanut Butter Dog Biscuits with a simple recipe that uses ingredients you likely have on hand.
-Present them to your dog, or wrap them up in cellophane bags and tie them with festive bows for friends or family with dogs.
+Bake a batch of Peanut Butter and Banana Dog Biscuits with a simple recipe that uses ingredients you likely have on hand.
+Present them to your dog or wrap them up with festive bows for friends or family with dogs.

 Give a gift subscription to a dog magazine that will educate, entertain, and be enjoyed all year long.
-Woof Report favorites include Bark Magazine, Modern Dog Magazine and Whole Dog Journal.
-Order a gift online and print out an image of the latest cover to include with your card.
+Woof Report favorites include Bark Magazine, Modern Dog Magazine, and Whole Dog Journal.
+Order a gift online and wrap an announcement in a box.

 A Gift Card for the Dog

-With Amazon.com’s huge selection of pet products, great prices and helpful customer reviews, who wouldn’t love a gift card.
-Better yet, make it personal — send a gift card in any amount, and include your own or their dog’s photo or even a video on the card.
-You can also customize the card with an item your gift recipient may like (although they can purchase anything with the gift card).
-Check out the Woof Report store for gift ideas from Amazon (look out for a cool new store coming soon).
-You can even order the gift card today and schedule the delivery date in advance.
+With Amazon.com’s huge selection of pet products, who wouldn’t love a gift card.
+Better yet, make it personal — send a gift card in any amount, and include your own or their dog’s photo the print-at-home card or “ecard.”
 Learn more about customizing your gift card and cross another name off your list.
+Check out the Woof Report store for gift ideas from Amazon if you want to share gift ideas.

 Treat a Dog

-Pick up a pretty ceramic jar, a glass canister with a clamp lid (check out the creative options from The Container Store) or even a simple Mason jar from your grocery store.
-Fill it with store bought or homemade dog biscuits or treats or even tennis balls or toys, add a festive holiday bow, and you’re set!
+Pick up a pretty ceramic jar, a glass canister with a clamp lid or even a simple Mason jar from your grocery store.
+Fill it with store-bought or homemade dog treats or even tennis balls or toys, add a festive holiday bow, and you’re set!